MrEisbear/mreisbear/scripts/Readme.md

 4. Win by navigating through the levels, avoiding obstacles, and collecting power-ups and power-downs.
 5. Compete with friends and other players to become the ultimate Cuberunner!

+### How to Install:

+1. Download the CubeRunner: Enhanced plugin from the official website or plugin repository.
+2. Upload the plugin JAR file to your Minecraft server's plugin folder.
+3. Restart your server to load the plugin.
+4. Configure the plugin settings, such as game modes, difficulty, and other options, according to your preferences.
+5. Start your Minecraft server and join it to play CubeRunner: Enhanced with your friends or in single-player mode.

 Don't miss out on the enhanced version of this beloved Minecraft minigame!
 Join the adventure and test your skills in CubeRunner: Enhanced now!

-*Note: This Minecraft plugin requires Minecraft version X.XX or higher and is not affiliated with or endorsed by Mojang AB.*
+*Note: This Minecraft plugin requires Minecraft version 1.19 or higher and is not affiliated with or endorsed by Mojang AB.*

 Title: CubeRunner: Enhanced
 Description: The long-awaited Cuberunner is back, now enhanced!